EXHIBITS

 ECHOES OF TRANSITIONS

-Opening November 2024
+Opened November 2024

 ECHOES OF TRANSITIONS is a photography collection of historic doors and hardware details from around the world during years of travel by Alejandro IV Barragan, an award-winning Portland artist, videographer, photographer, and documentarian.
 Each door represents a poetic threshold, a moment where the path widens into a new stage of life.